 The nursery manager has overall responsibility for the fire drill and evacuation procedures.
-These are carried out and recorded for the whole nursery every term or as and when a large change occurs, e.g. a large intake of children or a new member of staff joins the nursery.
+These are carried out and recorded for each group of children every three months or as and when a large change occurs, e.g. a large intake of children or a new member of staff joins the nursery.
 These drills will occur at different times of the day and on different days to ensure evacuations are possible under different circumstances and all children and staff participate in the rehearsals.